 Introduction to regeneration

-Since 2010, a joint regeneration team has operated across Adur and Worthing.
+A joint regeneration team operates across Adur and Worthing.
 This provides the focus and resources to support local businesses, encourage economic development, promote and implement regeneration schemes, promote the tourism economy and take a proactive role in the delivery of strategic development.

 This area of work focuses on the delivery of regeneration sites, aiming to revive, regenerate and create lively economies.